kayazay/imdb-nigerian-movies/README.md

 # WEB SCRAPING DATA ENGINEERING PROJECT

-Sometime this year, I had an idea to build a data warehouse that serves as a database for Nigerian movies and holds information such as:
+Sometime this year, I had an idea to build a data warehouse that serves as a database for Nigerian movies holding information such as:

 + title of a movie,
 + runtime or duration of a movie,